cpfaff/rbefdata_paper/paper/rbefdata.md

 ## 14                                                                                                          Genetic diversity of Ardisia crenata
 ## 15                                                                                                        Genetic diversity of Castanopsis eyrei
 ## 16                                                                         Herbivore damage on saplings of 23 tree and shrub species in the CSPs
+## 17                                                                                        herbivory in the Main Experiment site A in summer 2009
+## 18                                                                                                herbivory in the pilot experiment in fall 2010
-## 17                                                                                              Leaf damage of tree individuals Site A fall 2011
+## 19                                                                                              Leaf damage of tree individuals Site A fall 2011
-## 18                                                                                            Leaf damage of tree individuals Site A summer 2011
+## 20                                                                                            Leaf damage of tree individuals Site A summer 2011
-## 19                                                                                                                          NILEX - Soil Erosion
+## 21                                                                                                                          NILEX - Soil Erosion
-## 20                                                                      Speficic leaf area (SLA) of Cunninghamia lanceolata and Pinus massoniana
+## 22                                                                      Speficic leaf area (SLA) of Cunninghamia lanceolata and Pinus massoniana
-## 21                                                              Leaf traits and chemicals from individual trees in the Gutianshan Nature Reserve
+## 23                                                              Leaf traits and chemicals from individual trees in the Gutianshan Nature Reserve
-## 22                                                                                         Traits of ferns and herb species occuring in the CSPs
+## 24                                                                                         Traits of ferns and herb species occuring in the CSPs
-## 23                                                                           Tracer NILEx, decomposition rates of leaves and plot topograpy data
+## 25                                                                           Tracer NILEx, decomposition rates of leaves and plot topograpy data
-## 24                                                                                                 Leaf demography in the Main Experiment - 2011
+## 26                                                                                                 Leaf demography in the Main Experiment - 2011
-## 25                                                                                                                  Site A tree census from 2010
+## 27                                                                                                                  Site A tree census from 2010
-## 26                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
+## 28                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
-## 27                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
+## 29                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
-## 28                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
+## 30                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
+## 31                                                                           Functional traits of 45 species in subtropical forest in Dujiangyan
+## 32                                                                                                    P concentrations in leaves and roots, CSPs
-## 29                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
+## 33                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
-## 30                                                                                                    P concentrations in leaves and roots, CSPs
-## 31                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
+## 34                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
+## 35                                                                                                                          Resident phytometers
+## 36                                                                                            Pilot experiment: performance, biomass & herbivory
+## 37                                          Functional traits of 14 subtropical woody species across a light-availability gradient in Dujiangyan
 ```

 ### Download data

 Datasets discovered can then be assembled using paper proposals on `BEFdata`
-portals.
+platforms.
 Proposals accepted by the project board and the data owners give
 proponents access to the datasets requested.
 The `rbefdata` leverages data
 access through paper proposals by a download function.
 It loads all associated
 datasets of a proposal into the R environment in one single step.
 It returns a